-Anal gland disease can affect cats of any age, breed, or sex.
+Anal gland disease in cats can affect any age, breed, or sex.
 If caught early, it can be quick and easy to treat.

 Both male and female cats have two small pouches inside the anus called the anal sacs or glands.
 Their normal function is to release a few drops of liquid into the stools to give them a distinctive smell.
 This is most likely a way to mark their territory.